 ADMINISTRATION & OVERSIGHT

-The Burnett Honors College administration currently consists of the Dean, the Associate Dean, the Director of Honors Advising, the Director of Honors Student Services, the Director of Honors Student Development, the Director of Undergraduate Research and Civic Engagement, the Director of Information Systems, the Director of Development and the Director of Budget and Personnel.
-For more specific information, meet The Burnett Honors College staff.
+The Burnett Honors College administration currently consists of the Dean, the Associate Dean, the Director of Honors Advising, the Director of Honors Student Services, the Director of Honors Student Development, the Director of Honors Research, the Director of Information Systems, the Director of Development and the Director of Budget and Personnel.
+For more specific information, meet the Burnett Honors College staff.

-Oversight of the College is provided by the University Honors Committee, a Faculty Senate Reporting Committee, and consists of The Burnett Honors College Dean, the Associate Dean, one faculty representative from each of the four professional colleges (Business, Education, Engineering, and Health and Public Affairs) and three representatives from the College of Arts and Sciences.
+Oversight of the College is provided by the University Honors Committee, a Faculty Senate Reporting Committee, and consists of the Burnett Honors College Dean, the Associate Dean, one faculty representative from each of the four professional colleges (Business, Education, Engineering, and Health and Public Affairs) and three representatives from the College of Arts and Sciences.
 In addition, there are three student representatives selected each year by the Honors Congress.
-The seven Directors of The Burnett Honors College serve as ex-officio members.
-Each University Honors Committee faculty representative from the four professional colleges and one selected from among the three Arts and Sciences representatives also serves as Chair of her or his respective College Honors Committee which is appointed by the college dean.
+The seven Directors of the Burnett Honors College serve as ex-officio members.
+Each University Honors Committee faculty representative from the four professional colleges and one selected from among the three Arts and Sciences representatives also serves as Chair of their respective College Honors Committee which is appointed by the college dean.